 Shedding all extraneous layers

-If life is the greatest form of art, it is natural to think of a woman's body as her most active and activating canvas - her body as a means of creation.
 What happens if all labels are torn off?
 When all skin's shed?
 When all blood's bled?
 How to confine one's essence within the arbitrary layers of social expectations & obligations?
-Let's start by taking away what's outwardly visible and see what else comes into focus given how the tale of womanhood has continually been edited into a reductive and ultimately self sacrificial one.
-A woman is encouraged to lean into the obvious, to embrace it, and, in the process, to render any resistance pointless.
+It is easy to lean into the obvious but it is important to be reminded that relatability to women's plight does not amount to solidarity especially given how women are encouraged to lean into the obvious, to embrace it, and in the process, to render any resistance pointless.

 - Visual Influences